 Congestion causing major delays for passengers and freight shipments

-WASHINGTON – Amtrak is establishing a blue ribbon panel of rail and transportation leaders to identify infrastructure and operational improvements to address the rail traffic gridlock in Chicago.
+WASHINGTON – Amtrak has added a member with deep local expertise in regional issues to the blue ribbon panel of rail and transportation leaders to identify infrastructure and operational improvements to address the rail traffic gridlock in Chicago.
 The unprecedented level of rail congestion is causing major delays for Amtrak passengers and freight shipments which are damaging to the U.S. economy.

 The panel is charged with identifying and evaluating infrastructure investments and operational actions that will optimize Amtrak on-time performance and improve freight rail service.
 Its objectives are to minimize disruptions and delays, and accelerate the construction of infrastructure projects.
 A final report on recommendations is expected by the end of May 2015.